evanseitz/personal_website/content/presentation/biology-of-genomes-2025/index.md

   preview_only: false
 ---

 Evan E Seitz, Justin B Kinney and Peter K Koo.
-"A surrogate modeling framework for interpreting deep neural networks in functional genomics", Biology of Genomes, May 2023.
+"Decoding the mechanistic impact of genetic variation on regulatory sequences with deep learning", Biology of Genomes, May 2025.